The latest research from Ascend2 reveals that lead quality is the most important lead generation objective for marketers in the coming year.

 See our “How to Optimize your Demand Generation” webinar with Forrester to learn more.

-idio for Salesforce is a new lead intelligence tool that tracks your prospect or lead’s content consumption and builds profiles of their current interests so you can have a more relevant conversation.
+Idio Sales Intelligence is a new lead intelligence tool that tracks your prospect or lead’s content consumption and builds profiles of their current interests so you can have a more relevant conversation.
 Book a demo now!